Operation Outside the Box: The site during Syrian Civil War

 During the Syrian Civil War, the reactor site fell to the Islamic State of Iraq and the Levant (ISIL) militant group in May 2014.
 On 6 March 2017, the site was captured by the Syrian Democratic Forces – a U.S.-backed coalition of Kurdish and Arab militia fighters.
 Since then, the site has remained inside the territory governed by the Autonomous Administration of North and East Syria.

 Claiming responsibility

 On 22 March 2018, the Israel Defense Forces (IDF) officially took responsibility for destroying a nuclear reactor built in the northeastern Syrian province of Deir al-Zor in 2007 after a decade of ambiguity.

+Post-Assad developments

+In June 2025, Syria’s new government granted the IAEA renewed access to sites allegedly linked to the destroyed Deir al-Zor facility, allowing inspectors to collect fresh environmental samples.
+Later that month, IAEA Director General Rafael Grossi met President Ahmed al-Sharaa, who pledged full transparency and cooperation regarding Syria’s past nuclear activities.
+In September 2025, the IAEA reported that samples from one of the inspected sites contained a significant number of uranium particles of anthropogenic origin, though not enriched, consistent with earlier assessments that the destroyed building had likely been an undeclared nuclear reactor.